Atlas Life Building: Building description

 The building's most recognizable feature is the four-story neon sign above the main entrance, which makes the Atlas Life Building a popular local landmark.
 The sign was installed in 1946, and has been retained by subsequent owners of the building.
 The ground floor occupies the entire 100-foot by 140-foot property.
 The second floor is T-shaped, with the top of the T fronting on Boston Avenue, while the remaining floors are 50 feet by 140 feet, centered above the ground floor.
 The building itself is faced with red brick, with white marble ornamentation concentrated at the third, eleventh, and twelfth floors.
 At the top is an ornate cornice surmounted by a crouching statue of Atlas.
 The building is seven bays wide at the base, narrowing to three above the second floor to allow some separation from the taller buildings on either side.

 The building has an area of 86231 sqft.
 The ground floor of the Atlas Life Building is home to the Tulsa Press Club, Baytide Petroleum and The New Atlas Grill.

 Building ownership

 In 1991, State Mutual Insurance Company purchased Atlas Life Insurance Company and moved all its operations to Georgia.
 The Pearson Group acquired the building in 1997 from Tulsa Public Schools.
 On January 6, 2006, the building was sold by the Pearson Group to Navajo Properties LLC, a company affiliated with investor Maurice Kanbar.
-In 2008, Kanbar sold the building to new owners; it was then adapted for reuse as a Courtyard by Marriott hotel, with a planned opening in June 2010.
+In 2008, Kanbar sold the building to new owners; it was then adapted for reuse as the Courtyard by Marriott Tulsa Downtown hotel in 2010.